snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 some ideas for the space.
 My designer, [Mercedes Platas](https://havenly.com/interior-designers/mercedes-platas-14289), is a genius, and put together a design that incorporated the [sleeper sofa](https://www.americanleather.com/products/gaines/), existing sofas, and [art from Elena Kotliarker](https://www.elenakotliarker.com/) that I had been eyeing for years.
+I never would have known how good [ochre (yellow) curtains](https://www.target.com/p/brylanehome-poly-cotton-canvas-back-tab-panel---48--w-96--l--ochre/-/A-90050366) could look in this room!

 ![Living Room](../assets/img/livingroom-design01.jpg){: .mx-auto.d-block :}

-The dimensions weren't *quite* right, and this sofa table and rug runner :point_down: didn't actually fit, but I like the vibe anyway.
+The dimensions weren't *quite* right (probably my mistake), and this sofa table and rug runner :point_down: didn't actually fit, but I like the vibe.

 ![Living Room](../assets/img/livingroom-design02.jpg){: .mx-auto.d-block :}